greensync/interval-tree/README.md

 ## ChangeLog

+### 2020-11-09, contribution by Brendan Weibrecht, Chris Nankervis and Thomas van der Pol

+* Substantially improved performance when supplied with a large range as the search query.

 ### 2017-05-12, contribution by Sam Davies ( https://github.com/samphilipd )

 * User can specify an option in search `unique: false` if s/he wants multiple matches to be returned.